97% of BA (Hons) Accounting and Finance students were satisfied with their course National Student Survey 2018

 Apply directly to the University if you live outside the UK/EU.

 Accountancy careers offer great salaries, travel opportunities and the chance to work your way to the top.
-All kinds of financial careers will be available to graduates of this course, in all kinds of organisations.
+All kinds of financial careers will be available to graduates with an accounting and finance degree, in all kinds of organisations.
 You could work in management or financial accounting, tax-related work or management consultancy.
 Accounting and finance is an ideal foundation for senior management roles, or even starting your own business.

 To give you a head start following graduation the University organises an annual employability conference for its accounting students.
 Previous attendees have included PwC, Eversheds, JK Accountancy, Civitas Law and Watkins & Gunn.